-The signal extraction procedure is performed many times by varying the lower and upper limit of the fit range as well as the bin width.
-The variations are within 0.55 to 0.65 GeV/ $c^2$ , 0.9 to 1.4 GeV/ $c^2$ , and 10 to 50 MeV/ $c^2$ , respectively.
-The average value of the pole mass for the $\rho^0$ vector meson as well as its width are found to agree with the value reported by the Particle Data Group [28].
-As the precision of our data sample is limited, the values for the pole mass and width of the $\rho^0$ vector meson are then fixed to the values measured in the $\rho^0$ photoproduction process [28] and the signal extraction procedure is repeated.
-The standard deviation of the distribution of extracted number of $\rho^0$ vector mesons from all the different fits is considered as a systematic uncertainty, while the mean is taken as the signal.
+The signal extraction procedure is repeated many times with slightly different settings where the lower and upper limit of the fit range as well as the bin width are varied.
+The variations are within 0.55 to 0.65 GeV/c^2 , 0.9 to 1.4 GeV/c^2 , and 10 to 50 MeV/c^2 , respectively.
+The average value of the pole mass for the ρ^0 vector meson as well as its width are found to agree with the value reported by the Particle Data Group [30].
+As the precision of our data sample is limited, the values for the pole mass and width of the ρ^0 vector meson are then fixed to the values measured in the ρ^0 photoproduction process [30] and the signal extraction procedure is repeated.
+The standard deviation of the distribution of extracted number of ρ^0 vector mesons from all the different fits is considered as a systematic uncertainty, while the mean is taken as the signal.
 The mean of all statistical uncertainties is taken as the statistical uncertainty.
-Fits are performed using a log-likelihood as
+Fits are performed using a log-likelihood as well as a χ^2 approach; both producing the same results.
+The systematic uncertainty of the cross section from those variations amounts to 2.5%.